 Hello, welcome to my webpage!

-I am Junhui, currently completing my doctorate at the Department of Experimental and Applied Psychology at Vrije Universiteit Amsterdam.
+I am Junhui, currently a research assistant professor at the Institute of Psychology, Chinese Academy of Sciences.
 I obtained my bachelor degree in Psychology (Anhui Normal University), and master degree in Social Psychology (Beijing Normal University) in China.
+I completed my doctorate at the Department of Experimental and Applied Psychology at Vrije Universiteit Amsterdam.
 I became interested in the topic of human cooperation since 2009 when I started my master studies.
 I investigated how social value orientation and emotions influence cooperation in social dilemmas for my master thesis, and joined Amsterdam Cooperation Lab in September 2012.
 Together with Dr. Daniel Balliet and Prof. dr. Paul A. M. Van Lange, my PhD project mainly focuses on (a) how people respond to different cues of gossip and reputation and adjust their cooperation accordingly, and (b) the underlying mechanisms explaining this phenomenon of gossip-based cooperation.
 We also examine the relative effectiveness and efficiency of gossip, compared to other incentive systems (e.g., punishment), in promoting and maintaining cooperation.

 RESEARCH INTERESTS AND PROJECTS

 Gossip and generosity: Indirect reciprocity under the shadow of the future (with Daniel Balliet and Paul A. M. Van Lange)